hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 1. Deploy the contract and **save the contract's address**.
 1. Start the dapp, and read and transact with the deployed token.

-The `dapps/quorumToken` folder is this structured in this manner (only relevant paths shown):
+The `dapps/quorumToken` directory is this structured in this manner (only relevant paths shown):

 ```bash
 quorumToken